 Full Moons and Migraines

-The impact of the full moon on migraines, while not properly or thoroughly researched, is one that is generally accepted within the patient community.
-I have certainly noticed that the full moon brings an increase in severity of my migraines and have heard from others who share the experience.
+The impact of the full moon on migraines, while not properly or thoroughly researched, is generally accepted within the patient community.
+I have certainly noticed that the full moon brings an increase in the severity of my migraines and have heard from others who share the experience.

-There may be several reasons for why full moons result in a rise in migraine activity.
+There may be several reasons why full moons result in a rise in migraine activity.

-Women’s menstrual patterns can cycle with the full moon (similar in length to the lunar phase) leading to a potential double whammy of hormonal shifts along with whatever impact comes along with the full moon itself.
-Hormonal shifts are a well-known trigger for many women who struggle with migraines.
+Women's menstrual patterns can cycle with the full moon (similar in length to the lunar phase), leading to a potential double whammy of hormonal shifts along with whatever impact comes with the full moon itself.1,2 Hormonal shifts are a well-known trigger for many women who struggle with migraines.

-Studies show that the full moon can alter sleep patterns.
-This can make it more difficult to both fall into and maintain a full night sleep.
-As we all know, disruption in sleep is a well-known trigger for migraines.
+Studies show that the full moon can alter sleep patterns which can make it more difficult to both falls into and maintain a full night's sleep.2,3 As we all know, sleep disruption is a well-known trigger for migraines.

-The full moon has an impact on serotonin levels, a chemical in our bodies that regulates mood, among other things.
-Its imbalance could be the cause for the wide ranging reports from emergency rooms during full moons regarding the increase of incidences involving migraines, alcoholism, epilepsy, menstrual cycles, car accidents, anxiety, depression, sexual activity, homicides, insomnia and diarrhea.
+The full moon impacts serotonin levels, a chemical in our bodies that regulates mood, among other things.4 Its imbalance could be the cause for the wide-ranging reports from emergency rooms during full moons regarding the increase of incidences involving migraines, alcoholism, epilepsy, menstrual cycles, car accidents, anxiety, depression, sexual activity, homicides, insomnia, and diarrhea.

-With 70-80% of the human body being composed of water, it has also been proposed that if the gravitational force of the moon is sufficient enough to cause the oceans to rise, it may also affect our bodies.
+With 50-70% of the human body being composed of water, it has also been proposed that if the moon's gravitational force is sufficient enough to cause the oceans to rise, it may also affect our bodies.4,5,6

 Does the full moon affect you in any way?
 If so, how?
 Have you learned ways to navigate around any challenges it presents to you?